Rainbow Arborescence Conjecture: Introduction

+Both of these conjectures are equivalent to Conjecture~\ref{conj:1}, and may be easier to approach when $k\neq n-1$.
+Note that the statements are identical when $k=n-1$, while for $k\neq n-1$, Conjecture~\ref{conj:1} implies Conjectures~\ref{conj:2} and \ref{conj:3} by straightforward observations.

 Our contribution has three main components.
-In Section~\ref{sec:hardness}, we show that deciding whether a rainbow arborescence with a fixed root exists is NP-hard.
-In Section~\ref{sec:solved}, we verify Conjecture~\ref{conj:1} in various settings.
-Finally, relaxations of the problem are considered in Section~\ref{sec:relax}.
+In \Cref{sec:hardness}, we study the computational complexity of finding a rainbow spanning arborescence with a prescribed root.
+More precisely, we show that deciding whether a rainbow spanning arborescence exists with a given root is NP-complete, even under the strong restriction that the input arborescences have exactly two possible roots (Theorem~\ref{thm:NP-hard}).

-\paragraph{Notation and Terminology} For an arborescence, the unique vertex having no incoming arc is called the \emph{root}; we also say that an arborescence is \emph{rooted at $r$} if its root is $r$.
-For each non-root vertex, its \emph{parent} is the tail of the unique incoming arc.
-A vertex is called a \emph{leaf} if it has no outgoing arc.
-A \emph{path} is an arborescence having exactly one leaf, and a \emph{star} is one in which every non-root vertex is a leaf.
-A \emph{branching} is a digraph such that every connected component is an arborescence.